Skip to content

 WDFW Range Map

-The Strawberry Pack’s range lies mostly within the Colville Tribal Reservation in NE Washington.
+The Strawberry Pack’s range lies mostly within the tribal lands of the Confederated Tribes of the Colville Reservation (CTCR) in NE Washington.
 They were designated as a pack in 2012.

-In 2018, the collared breeding male of the pack dispersed and paired up with at least one other wolf to form the new Nason Pack on Colville Tribal lands.
-As of the end of 2018, the Strawberry Pack had at least seven members, and received breeding pair designation for the year.
+In 2018, the collared breeding male of the pack dispersed and paired up with at least one other wolf to form the new Nason Pack on Colville tribal lands.
+At the end of 2018, the Strawberry Pack had at least seven members and received breeding pair designation for the year.

 In 2019, one collared wolf (CTCR610) dispersed from the pack and settled in with the Togo Pack.
-The state’s 2019-2020 annual winter survey detected at least nine pack members, but breeding for the year (2019) was not confirmed by tribal biologists.
+The state’s 2019 annual survey detected at least nine pack members, but breeding for the year was not confirmed by tribal biologists.

-The 2020-2021 annual winter survey counted a minimum 10 wolves in this pack and a successful breeding pair.
+The 2020 annual survey counted a minimum of 10 wolves in this pack and a successful breeding pair.
+In 2021, there were nine confirmed wolves in the pack, with two wolves legally hunted by the CTCR.

 Photos